alexTriolla/task_1/README.md

 1. Enter a city name in the input field and click "Get Weather" to fetch the forecast.
 2. Use the "Today" and "Tomorrow" buttons to filter the forecast.
 3. Check the `src/Logs/` directory for error and informational logs.

-## Contributing

-Feel free to submit issues or pull requests if you would like to contribute to this project.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.